-No question, the SAT is falling into disfavor.
+No question, the SAT is falling into disfavor – and many schools are going test optional.
 But there’s a good side to that: If you want to get into college without taking the SAT, you have more options today than ever before.
 Let’s take a look at three of them.

 StraighterLine’s Partner College Program is simplicity itself.
-You complete courses at StraighterLine, transfer the credits you earn to the StraighterLine Partner College of your choice (they are among America’s top, most cutting-edge online colleges) and begin your studies there.
+You complete courses at StraighterLine, transfer the credits you earn to the StraighterLine partner college of your choice and begin your studies there.

 Did I just say anything about the SAT?
 No I didn’t, because you don’t have to take the SAT exam before you enroll in a StraighterLine Partner College.

-Option Two: Apply to a College where the SAT Is Not Required
+Apply to a College Where the SAT Is Not Required

 More and more colleges have decided to stop requiring either the SAT or the ACT exam.
 For a complete list of them, visit fairtest.org.
-You won’t be surprised to see that Argosy University, Ashford University, Colorado Technical University, Capella University, Fisher College, Herzing University, Kendall College, Strayer University, Western Governors University, and other StraighterLine Partner College are on the list of test-optional schools.
+You won’t be surprised to see that Colorado Technical University, Fisher College, Herzing University, Kendall College, Strayer University, Western Governors University, and other StraighterLine partners are on the list of test-optional schools.
 They should be.
 After all, they are all forward-thinking institutions that are questioning the value of standardized tests.

 You can take as many gen-ed courses as you would like with a StraighterLine $99 monthly membership.
 Check out our courses in the following subjects: